mukhtar-github/beginners-guide-to-react/README.md

 }, props));
 ```

 Because of the way that object.assign works, if we wanted to override one of the properties in this props object, then we could do so simply by providing it after we spread those props in the props position for this element.
-We can say className="notContainer".
+We can say className="not-Container".
 Save that.
 Then if we look at the compiled version, we'll see our extends for the props that come before the spread.
 Then we'll see that object and then we'll see another object for the props that come after the spread.

 ```jsx
 const children = 'Hello World'